 If you have trouble loading this video, please try viewing on YouTube.

-You can type in the name of a gene or plasmid you are searching for in this box and then click the magnifying glass to start the search (for example- try a search for cas9).
+You can type in the name or ID of a gene or plasmid you are searching for in this box and then either click the magnifying glass or push enter to start the search (for example- try a search for cas9).

 The Search Results page will show any Addgene Guides, Resources, Kits, or Plasmids available for your gene.
 You can sort the results on this page a few ways.
 First, on the right under “Sort”, you can choose to sort by Relevance (how closely the results match your search term) or by Popularity (how many times scientists have requested the plasmid).